Javatrix/tsuki-chan/README.md

 # Building

-Download the source code using
+Download the source code using:

 ```bash
 git clone https://github.com/javatrix/kawaiisanbot
 ```

-cd into the directory and run
+cd into the directory and run:

 ```bash
 ./gradlew shadowJar